libsdl-org/SDL/docs/README-migration.md

 ## SDL_events.h

+SDL_PRESSED and SDL_RELEASED have been removed.
+For the most part you can replace uses of these with SDL_TRUE and SDL_FALSE respectively.
+Events which had a field `state` to represent these values have had those fields changed to SDL_bool `down`, e.g. `event.key.state` is now `event.key.down`.

 The timestamp member of the SDL_Event structure now represents nanoseconds, and is populated with SDL_GetTicksNS()

 The timestamp_us member of the sensor events has been renamed sensor_timestamp and now represents nanoseconds.
 This value is filled in from the hardware, if available, and may not be synchronized with values returned from SDL_GetTicksNS().